-2. Do I have to purchase school clothes from a particular store?
+3. Do I have to purchase school clothes from a particular store?

-Polos, quarter-zip tops, pants, shorts, skorts, and physical education uniform items must be purchased from the school office or designated school-approved vendor.
-All other items may be purchased from any store.
+Polos, quarter-zip tops, cardigans, pants, shorts, skorts, and physical education uniform items must be purchased from the designated school-approved vendor.
+Note: Uniform pants (only pants), may be purchased from another source if needed: however, they must look like the uniform pants provided by French Toast (same style and material).
+Walmart carries a brand called Wonder Nation that is acceptable.